pipeops-dev/pipeops-docs/docs/addons/terminal.md

 Before delving into working with the terminal, ensure you have the following prerequisites:

 1. **A PipeOps account**.
 Use the link [here](https://console.pipeops.io/signup) to sign up on PipeOps if you do not currently have an account.
 2. **A deployed add-on**.
-This can be a PipeOps template or a add-on from your Git (Github, Gitlab, Bitbucket) account.
-You can select a PipeOps template [here](https://github.com/orgs/pipeops-dev/repositories).

 ## Accessing the Terminal

-The terminal is a command line interface that provides users with direct access to the command line interface of their add-ons.
+The terminal provides users with direct access to the command line interface of their add-ons.

 Accessing the terminal in PipeOps is straightforward: